What Does a Mortgage Broker Need to Know: Key Questions to Ask

 What Documents Are Required for a Mortgage Application?

-Organising your paperwork is key when securing a mortgage, which is your aim.
+Organising your paperwork is key when securing a mortgage.
 We recognise how daunting it can be, notably for first-time buyers or those considering refinancing.
 Here’s a rundown of everything you need to compile:

-Verification of identity and address: Normally, this implies a passport or driving license and a recent utility bill or council tax statement.
+1. Verification of identity and address: Passport or driving licence and recent utility bill or council tax statement

-Bank statements from the last three months: Lenders use these to gauge your income and expenditure.
+2. Bank statements from the last three months: Lenders use these to gauge your income and expenditure

-Payslips from the previous three months: These validate your salary if you’re an employee.
+3. Payslips from the previous three months: These validate your salary if you’re an employee

-Evidence of bonuses or commission: This could be included in your payslip or exist as a separate document if it significantly influences your total earnings.
+4. Evidence of bonuses or commission: Separate documentation if it significantly influences your total earnings

-SA302 form for those self-employed: It represents tax returns and income for the preceding two to three years.
+5. SA302 form for those self-employed: Tax returns and income for the preceding two to three years

-Evidence of deposit: Documentation to confirm your savings or any funds gifted by relatives for your down payment will be required.
+6. Evidence of deposit: Documentation to confirm your savings or any funds gifted by relatives

-Credit report: Some lenders might request this to evaluate your credit history and score.
+7. Credit report: Some lenders might request this to evaluate your credit history

-The P60 form from the employer discloses the income tax you’ve remitted on your salary in the prior year.
+8. P60 form from employer: Discloses the income tax you’ve paid on your salary

-Benefits statements: If you claim benefits, lenders might request these documents as part of your total revenue.
+9. Benefits statements: If you claim benefits, lenders might request these documents

 Gathering all the appropriate paperwork for your mortgage application sets a solid foundation.
 Next, maximising your chances of approval is imperative.
 We recommend reviewing your credit report at the early stage of the process.